Sheets Shopping Guide

 There is much misinformation on the market today regarding thread count and the quality of sheets .
 The truth is, there are many factors that will affect the quality of your sheets.

 A high quality fiber will certainly have an impact on the comfort of your sheets: temperature, softness and durability.
-Our sheets are superior fiber in order to maximize our quality products.
+Our sheets have superior fibers in order to maximize the quality of our products.

 High quality weaving

 A high quality weaving and thread size are the main assets for quality, softness and durability of sheets.

 1) Thread size: The higher the number is the thinner the thread is, which gives a softer touch.

 2) Weaving: Single Pick is the best way to weave fabric.
 It will eliminate all deformation of the fabric during the use..
 It is more expensive to do single pick.